shrop/os-app-configs/shrop-imac.md

 * Setup admin and user accounts
 * Add Dropbox folder to the Dock
+* Setup symlink "~/Downloads" to point to "~/Dropbox/Downloads"

 System Preferences

 * Set the "Computer Name" and "Local Hostname" in "Sharing"
 * Turn on "Dock hiding"
 * Turn off screen-savers
-* Set "Energy Saver" to defaults and then set the computer to restart after a power failure
+* Set "Energy Saver" to defaults and then set the computer to start up automatically after a power failure
 * Under "Security & Privacy/General" set password to be required immediately when screensaver or sleep begins
 * Turn on "Screen Sharing" for "Administrators"
 * Turn on "Remote Login" for mdshrops